IcyPebble/webinter/README.md

 The “handler” function, as in the examples above, **must** always be async and take two arguments.<br>
 The first argument is the element on which the event was triggered.<br>
 The (new) value of the element or None is given to the function as the second argument.
-For the “click” event of images, a coordinate is returned (x/top, y/left).
+For the “click” event of images, a coordinate is returned [x (left), y (top)].

 To remove a handler function, the ```remove_event_handler``` function can be called:
 ```python